Smoke alarms/detectors, ch 210

-Proposing rule making related to smoke alarms and detectors and providing an opportunity for public comment
+Rule making related to smoke alarms and detectors

-The State Fire Marshal hereby proposes to amend Chapter 210, "Smoke Detectors," Iowa Administrative Code.
+The State Fire Marshal hereby amends Chapter 210, "Smoke Detectors," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 100.18.
+This rule making is adopted under the authority provided in Iowa Code section 100.18.